-The Central West Local Health Integration Network was incorporated by letters patent on June 2, 2005 as a corporation without share capital.
-Following Royal Assent on March 28, 2006 to the Local Health System Integration Act, 2006, S.O.
-2006, c.
-4 - Bill 36, it was continued as the Central West Local Health Integration Network ("LHIN") and the letters patent issued to constitute the corporation continued by this Act were extinguished.
+The South West Local Health Integration Network was incorporated by Letters Patent on June 2, 2005 as a corporation without share capital.
+Following Royal Assent to Bill 36 on March 28, 2006, it was continued under the Local Health System Integration Act, 2006 (the "Act") as the South West Local Health Integration Network (the "LHIN") and its Letters Patent were extinguished.

-Effective June 21, 2017, the Minister of Health and Long-Term Care issued a transfer order under section 34.2 of the Local Health System Integration Act, 2006 ("LHSIA") and ordered all assets, liabilities, rights and obligations, and all records relating thereto, and all employees of the Central West Community Care Access Centre and related records, rights and obligations to be transferred from the Central West Community Care Access Centre to the Central West LHIN.
+Effective June 21, 2017, the Minister of Health and Long-Term Care issued a transfer order under section 34.2 of the Local Health System Integration Act, 2006 ("LHSIA") and ordered all assets, liabilities, rights and obligations, and all records relating thereto, and all employees of the South West Community Care Access Centre and related records, rights and obligations to be transferred from the South West Community Care Access Centre to the South West I LHIN.

-On March 7, 2019, the Orders in Council appointing individuals to the Board of Directors of the Central West LHIN were revoked, and members of the Board of Directors of Ontario Health ("OH") were cross-appointed to the Central West LHIN.
-The OH Board continued in this capacity until July 1, 2021 when individuals newly appointed to the Central West LHIN Board of Directors took effect.
+On March 7, 2019, the Orders in Council appointing individuals to the Board of Directors of the South West LHIN were revoked, and members of the Board of Directors of Ontario Health ("OH") were cross-appointed to the South West LHIN.
+The OH Board continued in this capacity until July 1, 2021 when individuals newly appointed to the South West LHIN Board of Directors took effect.

-On March 17, 2021, the Ontario Minister of Health issued a transfer order under subsection 40(1) of the Connecting Care Act, 2019, in which the Minister ordered specific assets, liabilities, rights and obligations to be transferred from Central West LHIN to Ontario Health.
+On March 17, 2021, the Ontario Minister of Health issued a transfer order under subsection 40(1) of the Connecting Care Act, 2019, in which the Minister ordered specific assets, liabilities, rights and obligations to be transferred from South West LHIN to Ontario Health.
 The items transferred were primarily associated with health system planning, funding, and integration of the local health system in its geographic area.
-In addition, certain staff positions of the Central West LHIN were transferred to Ontario Health.
+In addition, certain staff positions of the South West LHIN were transferred to Ontario Health.